unKNOWN-G/Projects/Google-bot/README.txt

-    5            19-03-2021             Changed a Bug to get only H3 element results 6            20-03-2021             Added Code to get Youtube Search Results too(Top Relavent) 7            21-03-2021             Added code to search in google scholar to get top n results
+    5            19-03-2021             Changed a Bug to get only H3 element results 6            20-03-2021             Added Code to get Youtube Search Results too(Top Relavent) 7            21-03-2021             Added code to search in google scholar to get top n results 8            22-03-2021             Made an Update of Using Scihub to download from the links of top 5 research papers obtained from google_scholar function return links

 Advancements that should be made